ebalp/machineproj/MachineProject.md

 Human Activity Recognition using Machine Learning
 ========================================================

-We will create a Machine Learning model to distinguish between
+We will create a Machine Learning model to distinguish between classes (A, B, C, D, E)

 ## Initial Processing